Skip to content

 Expressions are deterministic because procedures have an explicit order in Pyrope.
 Only functions have a non-explicit order, but functions are pure without side-effects. puts can be called non-deterministically but the result is buffered and ordered at the end of the cycle to be deterministic.

 The only source of non-determinism is non-Pyrope (C++) calls from procedures executed at different pipeline stages.
 The pipeline stages could be executed in any order, it is just that the same order must be repeated deterministically during simulation.
-The non-Pyrope calls must be ::[comptime] to affect synthesis.
+The non-Pyrope calls must be .[comptime] to affect synthesis.
 So the synthesis is deterministic, but the testing like cosimulation may not.

 The same non-Pyrope calls also represent a problem for the compiler optimizations.
 During the setup phase, several non-Pyrope can exist like reading the configuration file.
 If the non-Pyrope calls are not deterministic, the result could be a non-deterministic setup phase.